Voltti/js-and-aq-testable-web-application/my-movies/README.md

 - [Create tests](#create-tests)

 ## First steps
 We have implemented a fake login page.
 Credentials are hardcoded in `LoginPage.tsx`.
-You can find them and try changing them to log in.
+Find and change them, and then try to login.

 ## React Assignment 1: Opening AddMovie Dialog